 Grant Batchelor is a well established Master Thatcher in Oxfordshire and aims to provide expert thatching services, including complete roof thatch, re-ridging, as well as thatch surveys, and thatch maintenance.
-Covering thatched cottages across Oxfordshire, Northamptonshire, Warwickshire and Buckinghamshire.
+Covering thatched cottages across Oxfordshire, Northamptonshire, Warwickshire, Buckinghamshire and Gloucestershire.

 Thatched roofs have covered British homes for centuries.
-This age-old craft symbolises our rich cultural heritage and contrary to popular belief, the tradition continues to thrive.
+This age-old craft symbolises our rich cultural heritage and contrary to popular belief, the traditional master thatcher job role continues to thrive.

 So how does it work?

 Please contact us for a roof survey, quote or with questions you may have.
 I will be pleased to help and offer free, no obligation advice.
 We are your local Master Thatcher.
 Providing unrivalled, traditional roof thatching services in Oxfordshire, Northamptonshire, Gloucestershire and Warwickshire.